Small Faces

-Small Faces were an English rock band from London, founded in 1965.
-The group originally consisted of Steve Marriott, Ronnie Lane, Kenney Jones and Jimmy Winston, with Ian McLagan replacing Winston as the band's keyboardist in 1966.
-The band was one of the most acclaimed and influential mod groups of the 1960s, recording hit songs such as "Itchycoo Park", "Lazy Sunday", "All or Nothing" and "Tin Soldier", as well as their concept album Ogdens' Nut Gone Flake.
-They evolved into one of the UK's most successful psychedelic bands until 1969.
+The Small Faces were an English rock band from London, founded in 1965.
+The group originally consisted of singer/guitarist Steve Marriott, bassist Ronnie Lane, drummer Kenney Jones and keyboardist Jimmy Winston, with Ian McLagan replacing Winston in 1966.
+The band were initially one of the most acclaimed and influential mod groups of the mid-1960s, with hit singles such as "Whatcha Gonna Do About It" (1965), "Sha-La-La-La-Lee" and "All or Nothing" (both 1966).
+From 1967, they evolved into one of the UK's most successful psychedelic bands, achieving further hit singles including "Here Come the Nice", "Itchycoo Park", "Tin Soldier" (all 1967) and "Lazy Sunday" (1968), the latter taken from their critically-acclaimed concept album Ogdens' Nut Gone Flake (1968), which reached No. 1 on the UK Albums Chart.

-When Marriott left to form Humble Pie, the remaining three members collaborated with Ronnie Wood, Ronnie's older brother Art Wood, Rod Stewart and Kim Gardner, briefly continuing under the name Quiet Melon, and then, with the departure of Art Wood and Gardner, as Faces.
-In North America, Faces' debut album was credited to Small Faces.

-Following the breakup of both Faces and Humble Pie in 1975, the classic line-up of Small Faces re-formed (consisting of Marriott, Lane, McLagan and Jones) after a re-release of "Itchycoo Park" became a top-ten hit.
+In 1969, Marriott left to form Humble Pie, while Lane, Jones and McLagan continued under the shortened name the Faces with Rod Stewart and Ronnie Wood.
+Following the breakup of both the Faces and Humble Pie in 1975, the classic Marriott/Lane/McLagan/Jones line-up of the Small Faces re-formed after a re-release of "Itchycoo Park" became a top-ten hit.
 Lane left shortly thereafter, and was replaced by Rick Wills (later of Foreigner).
-This line-up (dubbed Mk-II by Marriott) recorded one album Playmates before recruiting Jimmy McCulloch.
-This five-piece line-up released only 78 in the Shade before breaking up.
+This line-up (dubbed Mk-II by Marriott) recorded one album, Playmates (1977), before adding former Wings guitarist Jimmy McCulloch for a second reunion album, 78 in the Shade (1978).
+The band split for a second and final time in 1978.

-Small Faces have been considered one of the early inspirations for – and even an early root of – the later Britpop movement.
-They were inducted into the Rock and Roll Hall of Fame in 2012.
+The Small Faces have been considered one of the early inspirations for – and even an early root of – the later Britpop movement.
+English music journalist Jon Savage has called them "the one Brit group that prefigures the early Sex Pistols" (The Sex Pistols covered "Whatcha Gonna Do About It").
+In 2012, the Small Faces and their successor band the Faces were jointly inducted into the Rock and Roll Hall of Fame.